Investigators at each HHMI host institution are supported by an HHMI Science Operations field office.

 Investigator Administrative Service to Host and Salary Supplementation

-Effective September 1, 2013, an investigator may be paid by his or her host institution for administrative service: for example, as a department chair or as head of a division, institute, or core facility within the host or for similar administrative service to the host.
+Subject to HHMI's approval, an investigator may be paid by his or her host institution for administrative service: for example, as a department chair or as head of a division, institute, or core facility within the host or for similar administrative service to the host.
 Time spent on such administrative service must fit within the 25% of professional time investigators can spend on non-research professional activities.
 We expect investigators to take this limit seriously and to be realistic in considering how much of their time non-research professional activities will require.
 For more information, please review HHMI’s Investigator Administrative Service to Host and Salary Supplementation Policy.